 Originally posted on November 5, 2018, updated on February 24, 2021.Print

-Vegan sushi bowl packed with veggies, brown rice, avocado, and topped with an oil-free sweet soy sauce dressing.
+This easy deconstructed sushi bowl is packed with veggies and topped with an oil-free sweet soy sauce dressing.
+It’s a healthy, customizable, and a great way to eat a rainbow of vegetables.

 - 1 cup uncooked brown rice